Best LIVE Ammo Deals Online >>>

 Eye Dominance Test, brianenos.com

 However, as you progress, you will likely find yourself shooting better with both eyes open.
-It will take a while to train your brain, but you’ll see benefits such as increased depth perception and orientation.
+It will take some time to train your brain, but you’ll notice benefits such as improved depth perception and enhanced orientation.

 Your eye dominance can often dictate which stance you like better.